SkeldJS/Hindenburg/pages/Getting Started/Contributing.md

 > Remember not to stage your updated package.json changes before committing.

-Note that you'll have to build if you make any changes made to the SkeldJS packages.
+Note that you'll have to build if you make any changes to the SkeldJS packages.